natenka/pyneng-book-en/docs/source/book/15_module_re/findall.rst

      200    a1bb.1c60.7000    DYNAMIC     Gi0/6
      300    aa0b.cc70.7000    DYNAMIC     Gi0/7

-The first example is a regular expression without groups.
-In this case findall() returns a list of strings that matches with regular expression.
+The first example is a regex without groups.
+In this case ``findall`` returns a list of strings that matches with regex.

-For example, with findall() you can get a list of  matching strings with *vlan - mac – interface* and get rid of header in the output of command:
+For example, with ``findall`` you can get a list of  matching strings with ``vlan - mac – interface`` and get rid of header in the output of command:

 .. code:: python